EmpowerClimate

 Project

-To this end, the project follows a threefold approach.
-First, it prepares and conducts training programmes for at least 14 new climate and energy managers in the Czech Republic and Slovakia.
-Second, it establishes CEM systems in three Czech and three Slovak municipalities.
-The project supports the municipalities in the systems’ maintenance and in the deployment of renewable energy sources.
-Third, it establishes the “Climate and Energy Management Network”.
-Within this framework, the project organises two training programmes, a study trip for Czech and Slovak participants to German best-practice municipalities, and two peer-review trips inviting experienced German climate and energy managers to Czech and Slovak cities.
-Through these means, the network connects municipalities in the Czech Republic, Slovakia, and Germany.
+The project followed a threefold approach.
+First, it prepared and conducted training programmes, whereby 16 new climate and energy managers were certified in the Czech Republic and Slovakia.
+Second, it established CEM systems in three Czech and three Slovak municipalities.
+The project supported the municipalities in the systems’ maintenance and in the deployment of renewable energy sources.
+Third, it established the “Climate and Energy Management Network”.
+Through the network, municipalities shared their experiences and helped each other to implement climate and energy measures.